wilkofm/mini-project3/README.md

 What Do I Want To Make?

 A database for a social media platform where users can rate and review their favourite albums.
-This database will be made up of three tables, an album table, a user table and a review table.
+This database will be made up of four tables, an album table, a user table, an artist table and a review table.
 The user will interact with the album via the review table.

 # Github